||Swift Ridge Trail (historic Shooter

 Ridge area and the Bingham Canyon mine tailings.

 straight towards Mount Timpanogos, there's a fork to the right.
-It goes to
+This is a

-Another sink meadow on the Upper West Ridge trail.
+Another sink meadow on the Swift Ridge trail.

-You'll be joining Altar-51 just after the end of the meadow.
+You'll be joining Wild Turkey just after the end of the meadow.

-carsonite trail marker nearby to confirm your arrival -- and chances are,
+carsonite trail marker nearby to confirm your arrival.

-Turning right will take you eastbound on Trail 51.
-If you simply stay on the main
+Turning right will take you eastbound on Lament.
+At the fork 100 feet

-trail, you'll arrive at the Little Baldy 033 trail in 0.8 miles.
-From here
+Turkey to the Little Baldy 033 trail in 0.8 miles.
+A right turn takes you

 westbound options.
 For example you can ride over to the Dry